Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

     - Sev2 for over 90 days

     Note: You can set the time of the day at which you want to trigger an SDK age alert.
 Learn more about time zone based alerting [here](#time-zone-based-alerting).
-1. Extension Alive
 1. Telemetry Throttled
     - Sev4 IcM incident for an extension when its ExtTelemetry logs reach above 500 events every 60 seconds per user per browser tab.
-We stop logging ExtTelemetry events until the next window starts.
+We stop logging ExtTelemetry events until the next 60 seconds start.
 1. Availability
 1. Client Error
 1. Create Regression